Learning in a Small/Big World: Model

-\end{definition} And if $\lim_{t\rightarrow\infty}\Pr\lbrace a^{A}_{t}\neq a^{B}_{t}\mid \omega\rbrace\in(0,1)$, asymptotic disagreement happens probabilistically.
-I study the question of whether individuals with different prior beliefs $(p^{\omega}_{A})_{\omega=1}^{N}$ and $(p^{\omega}_{B})_{\omega=1}^{N}$ who observe the same long sequence of public information with eventually agree with each other.
-I also analyze whether two individuals who start with the same prior but receive many private signals and have different abilities of information acquisition $(f^{\omega}_{A})_{\omega=1}^{N}$ and $(f^{\omega}_{B})_{\omega=1}^{N}$, or different levels of cognitive ability $M_{A}$ and $M_{B}$, will eventually disagree with each other in small and big worlds.
-The latter investigates a link between disagreement and differences in cognitive abilities, which contrasts with the existing literature that explains asymptotic disagreement on the basis of differences in prior beliefs or uncertainties in information structures among different individuals.
+I study the question of whether individuals with different prior beliefs who observe the same long sequence of public information will eventually agree with each other.
+I also analyze whether two individuals who start with the same prior but receive many private signals and have different abilities of information acquisition, or different levels of cognitive ability, will eventually disagree with each other in small and big worlds.
+The latter investigates a link between disagreement and differences in cognitive abilities, which contrasts with the existing literature that explains asymptotic disagreement on the basis of differences in prior beliefs or uncertainties in information structures.